Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

-The remaining designs, \(d_1\)--\(d_5\), were designed under various criteria with constraints on voltage ranges and step durations. $d_1$ was designed algorithmically by maximising the difference in model outputs between all pairs of global samples of parameters for the Beattie model; and $d_5$ was the result of the same algorithm applied to the Wang model. $d_4$ was manually designed, as a simplification of a sinusoidal approach we used previously, and presented in \citet{lei_rapid_2019}. $d_2$ is a further manual refinement of $d_4$ to explore inactivation processes (rapid loss of current at high voltages) more thoroughly. $d_3$ is based on maximising the exploration of the model phase-space for the Beattie model, visiting as many combinations of binned model states and voltages as possible.
-The main thing to note for this study however, is that \(d_1\)--\(d_5\) result in good numerical identifiability for both models --- that is, when used in synthetic data studies that attempt to re-infer the underlying parameters, all five protocol designs yield very low-variance parameter estimates (as shown in Fig.~\ref{fig:example_1_results}a for $\lambda=1$ for the Beattie model, and Fig.~\ref{fig:example2_main} for the Wang model).
+The remaining designs, \(d_1\)--\(d_5\), were constructed using various criteria under constraints on voltage ranges and the duration of each step.
+The design $d_1$ was designed algorithmically by sampling from a probability distribution placed over possible parameter sets and maximising the difference in model outputs between all pairs of parameter sets sampled from this distribution; $d_5$ was the result of the same algorithm applied to the Wang model.
+In contrast, $d_4$ is a manual design we have used previously \citep{lei_rapid_2019} based on a simplification of a sinusoidal design \citep{beattie_sinusoidal_2018}.
+The design, $d_2$ is a further manual refinement of $d_4$ to explore inactivation processes (rapid loss of current at high voltages) more thoroughly.
+Finally, $d_3$ is based on maximising the exploration of the model phase-space for the Beattie model, visiting as many combinations of binned model states and voltages as possible.
+The main thing to note for this study however, is that \(d_1\)--\(d_5\) result in good numerical identifiability \citep{fink_markov_2009} for both models---that is, when used in synthetic data studies that attempt to re-infer the underlying parameters, all five protocol designs yield very low-variance parameter estimates (as shown in Fig.~\ref{tab:CaseI_parameters} for $\lambda=1$ for the Beattie model, and Fig.~\ref{tab:CaseII_Wang_parameters} for the Wang model).
 This is a useful property, because it allows us to disregard the (very small) effect of different random noise in the synthetic data on the spread of our predictions (Equation~\ref{eqn:spread_of_prediction_interval}).